Regret Distribution in Stochastic Bandits: Optimal Trade-off between Expectation and Tail Risk: Introduction

 \subsection{Our Contributions}

 \begin{enumerate} \item We fully characterize the connections and interplay between the order of expectation and the order of tail risk for regret distribution in stochastic multi-armed bandits.
-We show how relaxing worst-case expected regret order or instance-dependent expected regret order can exactly help make the regret tail lighter in an information-theoretic way.
-We characterize that given the family of policies with a worst-case regret of $\tilde O(T^\alpha)$ and an instance-dependent regret of $\tilde O(T^\beta)$, how fast we can best hope the probability of incurring an $\Omega(T^\delta)$ decays with $T$, for any feasible tuple $(\alpha, \beta, \delta)$.
-Furthermore, we differentiate between the situations where the policy knows the time horizon $T$ in advance or not.
-We find that in the instance-dependent scenario, knowing $T$ helps make the tail much lighter than the case when $T$ is known a priori; while in the worst-case scenario, such gap does not exist.
+We show how relaxing worst-case expected regret order or instance-dependent expected regret order can help make the regret tail lighter in an information-theoretic way.
+We characterize that given the family of policies with a worst-case regret of $\tilde O(T^\alpha)$ and an instance-dependent regret of $O(f(T))$ such that $f(T)=\omega(\ln T)$, how fast we can best hope the probability of incurring a regret of $x(T)$ decays with $T$.
+In particular, we differentiate between the situations where the policy knows the time horizon $T$ in advance or not.
+We find that in the instance-dependent scenario, knowing $T$ helps make the tail much lighter than the case when $T$ is known a priori; while in a pure worst-case scenario, such gap does not exist.

-\item We design simple policies that, for any given $\alpha$ and $\beta$, obtains $\tilde O(T^\alpha)$ worst-case regret and $\tilde O(T^\beta)$ instance-dependent regret, whereas obtains the best achievable regret tail probability for both worst-case and instance-dependent scenarios, and for each scenario, whether $T$ is known or not.
-Table \ref{table:contribution} shows our regret tail bounds under $(2\times 2=)4$ different cases.
-Note that here we only show the dependence of the tail bounds on the time horizon $T$ and the regret threshold $x$, and the detailed tail bounds will be provided in the main content.
-The result in \cite{simchi2022simple} is a special case of ours when $\alpha=\beta=1/2$ in the worst-case scenario.
-Our policy design builds upon the idea of confidence bound related policies, and constructs novel bonus terms to balance among worst-case optimality, instance-dependent consistency, and light-tailed risk.
-As far as we know, we are the very first to optimally and completely characterize the trade-off between expectation and tail risk from different aspects (worst-case \& instance-dependent, known $T$ \& unknown $T$) in the broad online learning literature.
+\item We design simple policies that, for any given $\alpha\in[1/2, 1)$ and $f(\cdot)$ , obtains $ O(K^{1-\alpha}T^\alpha\sqrt{\ln K})$ worst-case regret (\textit{without $\ln T$ factors!}) and $O(f(T))$ instance-dependent regret, whereas obtains the best achievable regret tail probability for both worst-case and instance-dependent scenarios, and for each scenario, whether $T$ is known or not.
+Table \ref{table:contribution} shows the dependence of our regret tail bounds on the time horizon $T$ and the regret threshold $x$ under $(2\times 2=)4$ different cases.
+Detailed tail bounds will be provided in the main content.
+The setting considered in \cite{simchi2022simple} is a special case of ours in the worst-case scenario, and we further improve their result by reducing the $\ln T$ factor into a $\ln K$ one.
+Our refined analysis might be of independent interest.
+Our results reveal insights on how to design policies that balance regret expectation and regret tail risk, indicating that (i) less ambitious expectation goals leave space for less tail risk, (ii) a little sacrifice in consistency can greatly reduce tail risk and boost policy robustness under mis-specified volatility parameters, and (iii) knowing the planning horizon in advance can make an intrinsic difference on alleviating tail risk.
+We also conduct a series of numerical experiments to discuss safety/robustness performance and hyperparameter tuning of our policy designs.